Parsing Speech: A Neural Approach to Integrating Lexical and Acoustic-Prosodic Information: Acknowledgement

 \section{Acknowledgement}

-We thank Pranava Swaroop Madhyastha, Hao Tang, Jon Cai, Hao Cheng, and Navdeep Jaitly for their help with initial discussions and code setup.
+We thank the anonymous reviewers for their helpful feedback.
+We also thank Pranava Swaroop Madhyastha, Hao Tang, Jon Cai, Hao Cheng, and Navdeep Jaitly for their help with initial discussions and code setup.
 This research was partially funded by a Google Faculty Research Award to Mohit Bansal, Karen Livescu, and Kevin Gimpel; and NSF grant no.\ IIS-1617176.
 The opinions expressed in this work are those of the authors and do not necessarily reflect the views of the funding agency.